 Guidelines from the National Institute for Health and Care Excellence (NICE) suggest that trauma-focused psychological therapies (CBT or EMDR) should be offered before medication, wherever possible.

-With the right support, we can and do recover.
-The Dual Diagnosis Hub can help everyone to find the best dual diagnosis support and resources available.
+With the right combination of support, dually diagnosed people can and do recover.
+The Dual Diagnosis Hub aims to help everyone to find the best dual diagnosis support and resources available.

 This pragmatic workbook offers evidence-based skills grounded in dialectical behaviour therapy (DBT) to help you find lasting relief from trauma and post-traumatic stress disorder (PTSD).
 If you’ve experienced trauma, you should know that there is nothing wrong with you.